 This program is not approved by the American Bar Association, which approves only the Juris Doctor degree.
 Students who complete this program are not eligible to sit for any bar examination.

-On graduation, you can receive both the Pharm.D. and Master of Studies in Law, health law and policy degrees in the same semester.
+On graduation, you can receive both the Pharm.D. and Master of Studies in Law, health law and compliance in the same semester.
 In this program, you must complete the M.S. in Law within seven academic years of the original date of admission to the program.

 You will have two separate grade point averages, one for M.S. in Law and one for pharmacy.
 Pharmacy school ranking and percentiles will be based on only the pharmacy GPA.
 Students must maintain a 3.0 GPA in the M.S. in Law program to be in good standing.
 Students may not earn a grade below C in any course to progress in the M.S. in Law program.
 For complete details and additional M.S. in Law program academic policies, please refer to the program's website.
 Pharmacy students no longer interested in completing the M.S. in Law program must communicate with the McWhorter School of Pharmacy Associate Dean for Academic Affairs.

 You may choose to drop the M.S. in Law in order to earn the Pharm.D. earlier.
 The Cumberland School of Law will accept shared credit from the pharmacy school upon later readmission to the M.S. in Law program as long as the student 1) began the joint degree before graduating with his or her Pharm.D.; 2) was in good standing with the Cumberland School of Law; and 3) requests readmission to restart M.S. in Law course work within 18 months of Pharm.D. graduation.

 Upon completion of the M.S. in Law program, students will:

 - Utilize legal databases to access the primary sources of health care law in the United States: statutes, regulations, and court decisions.